tmort/Socialite/README.md

 ### Activate

-	Socialite.activate(element, 'network');
+	Socialite.activate(element, 'widget');

-`activate` replaces a single element (or an array of) with the specific social network button.
+`activate` replaces a single element (or an array of) with the specific social widget.

 ### Process (optional)

 	Socialite.process();

 Run `process` only once when the document has loaded to prepare all Socialite instances.
-This may be necessary to avoid conflicts when multiple or unsupported network widgets exist on the page (e.g. Pinterest buttons).
-Note that `process` removes all fallback content for some widgets.
-This optional will be implemented more intelligently in future versions of Socialite.
+This may be necessary to avoid conflicts when multiple or unsupported widgets exist on the page (e.g. Pinterest buttons).
+Note that `process` removes all fallback content for some widgets. *This optional will be implemented more intelligently in future versions of Socialite*.

 ### Setup (optional)